-A Delaware LLC Operating Agreement sets forth the terms governing the limited liability company, its interests, activities, management and provisions governing the rights and obligations of its members.
-It is the main governing document of the LLC, above all others.
+A Delaware LLC Operating Agreement sets forth the terms governing the limited liability company, its interests, activities, management, and provisions governing the rights and obligations of its members.
+While not always required by law, an operating agreement is the main governing document of the LLC, above all others.

 The Delaware legal premise known as freedom of contract gives the organizers of the LLC, who set the LLC's terms and oversee the drafting of the Operating Agreement (among other powers and duties), enormous flexibility in defining the rights and responsibilities of the LLC members.
 This means the LLC Agreement will allow you to create an entity as well as define the relationship among its members as you see fit for your unique situation.
 The ability to draft your own rules and guidelines through the LLC Operating Agreement is one of the most significant advantages of a Delaware LLC, causing over 70% of entrepreneurs to create an LLC over any other business entity.